gilad-rubin/hypster/gitbook/getting-started/interactive-instantiation-ui.md

 # 🎮 Interactive Instantiation (UI)

+\#TODO: rewrite this whole page based on ipywidgets.ipynb!

 ## Manual Instantiation

 When working with configuration functions, you can directly specify parameter values using a dictionary: